 With tons of ideas in a relatively small amount of pages, the author shows how companies “bridge the gap” between brand strategy and customer experience.
 This book takes a strategic and creative approach to branding.

-What are some of the best branding books would you add to this list?
+What are some of your best branding books?